realseich/GameDev-business-analysis---Power-BI/README.md

 - Initial dataset was in form of SQL tables.
 - PostgreSQL requests were used to prepare the data.
 - Analysis and visualization were done in Power BI.
-- Visualizations and conclusion could be found in the Power BI report.
+- Project details, visualizations and conclusion could be found in the Power BI report.

 ### Link to the project